samtools/hts-specs/htsget.md

     GET /variants/<id>

 The core mechanic for accessing specified variant data.
-The JSON response is a "ticket" similar to `reads` method.
+The JSON response is a "ticket" allowing the caller to obtain the desired data in the specified format, which may involve follow-on requests to other endpoints, as detailed below.

 The client can request only variants overlapping a given genomic range.
 The response may however contain a superset of the desired results, including all records overlapping the range, and potentially other records not overlapping the range; the client should filter out such extraneous records if necessary.
 Successful requests with empty result sets still produce a valid response in the requested format (e.g. including header and EOF marker).

+## URL parameters

 <table>
 <tr markdown="block"><td>